defuncart/blog/_posts/tech/2017/2017-04-02-deklinator-early-prototype-screenshots.md

 - Deklinator
 - Unity
 ---

 Here are some screenshots of *Deklinator*, a very early prototype of a Declension-based game for learning polish.
+The game can be played [here](http://defuncart.com/game-prototypes/deklinator/).

 <table style="width:100%" cellspacing="5" cellpadding="5">
   <tr>